Chromatic Research: The Demise

 There were many reasons for the demise of the company, however, primarily the lack of interest from PC makers made it impossible for the company to sustain its overhead.
 During the development of the MPACT, 3D graphics became an important feature for PCs and the MPACT was not well designed for 3D.
 So although it delivered excellent 2D graphics performance, state of the art audio capabilities and accelerated video playback (in a time when CPUs could not perform DVD playback unassisted), the lackluster 3D performance was fatal to its market acceptance.

 High level discussions reportedly took place between Chromatic Research and 3dfx Interactive at a time when Chromatic did not have a good 3D story, and 3DFX did not have a good 2D story.
-However these discussions did not bear fruit as Chromatic underestimated the importance of 3D, and 3DFX decided to invest a lot of time and energy to integrate 2D into their Voodoo line of GPUs.
+However these discussions did not bear fruit as Chromatic underestimated the importance of 3D, and 3DFX decided to invest a lot of time and energy to integrate 2D into its Voodoo line of GPUs.

 Another difficulty for the company was the burden of creating all of the different software libraries required by the different market segments was being shouldered entirely by the company itself.
 The company was not able to interest its customers to create this software nor create a revenue stream that was large enough to cover its development cost.

 Of note, is the fact that it went through more than 5 rounds of funding.
 The lifespan of the company was roughly 1994 to 1998.
 In 1998 the company laid off half its employees and shortly thereafter was acquired by ATI Technologies.